hunter-teacher-cert/syllabi-summer-2021/data-structures.md

      - NSD 4
 1. July 29
    - Hash tables
-	 - closed hasing
+	 - closed hashing
      - open hashing.
 1. July 30
    - Heaps
 1. Final project
    - To be completed one week after the last class session and weighted twice other projects.
-   - Students will complete a final project that encorporates data structures and/or algorithms studied in the class.
+   - Students will complete a final project that incorporates data structures and/or algorithms studied in the class.
    - Examples:
 	 - A Markov Chain based text generator using hash tables